wazeerzulfikar/mri-deface-detector/README.md

 The de-identification of Brain MRI (Magnetic Resonance Imaging) scans, which is an important ethical step while publicly sharing datasets, is called defacing.
 Defacing involves removing or masking the part of the image corresponding to the face, while simultaneously ensuring brain data is not lost in the process.

 This javascript tool intends to serve a trained deep learning model to do the job of detecting deface in an MRI scan quickly and efficiently.
 The tool will be easy to integrate into automatic validators such as the [BIDS Validator](https://github.com/INCF/bids-validator).

+The deep learning model consists of only `34,937` parameters, hence taking a mere `156 KB` overhead on storage, while producing lighting fast predictions on the browser.

 ## Requirements
 - Node>=8.9.0